Choosing a Birth Partner as a Solo Mum

 you want clarity — not pressure — around this decision

-There is only the choice that feels right for you.
+There is no one “right” choice.
+Only the choice that feels right for you.

-What this guide helps you do
+What this guide will help you do

 the different birth support options available to solo mums

-emotional considerations (safety, calm, boundaries)
+emotional considerations like safety, calm, and boundaries

-practical considerations (availability, reliability, advocacy, logistics)
+practical considerations like reliability, advocacy, and logistics

 how to recognise when someone means well but isn’t the right fit